 At Teachers Who Tutor, students succeed with their schoolwork because our tutors ensure that every child has a system in place that allows her to be effective and efficient, from her desk at home, to her backpack, to her locker at school.
 Our team of educational experts first identifies where students struggle organizationally.
 We then work with students to create targeted solutions, whether setting up a own system of reminders, helping to establish a filing system and weekly backpack and locker clean-up or creating a checklist of when to check the school homework site and which materials to bring home each day.
 With these new systems in place, better organized students are able to thrive and focus on the actual content of the homework itself.

 Our tutoring programs ensure that each child has a system to be productive and successful, from their desks and rooms at home to their backpacks and lockers at school.
 The process involves identifying where students struggle organizationally and creating customized solutions to bring improvements.
 Frequently-used methods include learning to set up reminder systems, weekly backpack and locker clean-ups, checklists of homework assignments and the needed materials, and much more.
-Our trained and experienced educators can make breakthroughs with children that can be difficult for parents to achieve within complicated family dynamics, thereby reducing the stress for everyone involved.
+Our trained and experienced tutors can make breakthroughs with children that can be difficult for parents to achieve within complicated family dynamics, thereby reducing the stress for everyone involved.